alisha-dsz/100-days-of-code-python/README.md

 * Work with JSON and CSV for structured data storage.
 * Learn and practice Pandas for data processing.
 * Practice exception handling and debugging.
+* Automate repetitive tasks using Python.
+* Work with email automation and SMTP.
 * Build applications that maintain data between sessions.
 * Work with external Python libraries.
 * Improve problem-solving and logical thinking skills.